Multi-variate correlation and mixtures of product measures: TC and DTC in terms of reference measures

 and

 Here $\rmh$ stands for Shannon's differential entropy (see~\cite[Chapter 8]{CovTho06}), and we assume enough smoothness of the joint PDF that the subtracted terms are all finite.
-These identities generalize a standard formula for the mutual information between jointly continuous random variables in terms of differential entropy, explained in~\cite[Section 8.5]{CovTho06}.
-The proof of these formulae is essentially a simplification of the proof of Proposition~\ref{prop:TC-DTC-and-D}, and we omit it.
+These identities generalize a standard formula for the mutual information between jointly continuous random variables: see~\cite[Section 8.5]{CovTho06}.
+The proof of these formulae is analogous to the proof of Proposition~\ref{prop:TC-DTC-and-D}, and we omit it.
+Alternatively, they may be subsumed into Proposition~\ref{prop:TC-DTC-and-D} itself if one expands the definition of KL divergence to allow arbitrary reference measures.